Professorship in Constitutional Law

 BA, 1986, University of Virginia; JD, 1989, Northwestern University

-Dean Beiner was appointed as Bowen’s first permanent female dean on July 1, 2018.
-She previously served as the law school’s Associate Dean of Faculty Development and as the Associal Dean of Academic Affairs.
+Theresa M. Beiner was appointed as Bowen’s first permanent female dean and served in the role for five years before returning to faculty in 2023.
+Prior to her deanship, Professor Beiner served as the law school’s Associate Dean of Faculty Development and as the Associate Dean of Academic Affairs.

 Professor Beiner is lucky enough to teach the subjects she finds the most interesting.
 She is interested in civil rights and how those rights are furthered or thwarted in the adjudication process.
 Her courses include Civil Procedure, Constitutional Law, Federal Jurisdiction, Employment Discrimination, Gender and the Law, and a Seminar on Sexual Harassment Law.
 A scholar in the tradition of the Law and Society movement, Professor Beiner researches and teaches using knowledge from other disciplines to inform and develop legal rules.
 Her research interests dovetail well with the courses she teaches and thereby inform her teaching.
 She writes in the areas of anti-discrimination law, the interaction between civil procedure and civil rights law, women in the legal profession, and federal judicial appointments.
 She has won the Faculty Excellence Awards in both teaching and scholarship.